-The ESPN app is chock full of video clips and stories.
-This one about Manny Pacquiao starts with an ad for a car company:
+The CNN app is chock full of video clips and stories.
+This video included in an article about Tesla starts with an ad for an airline:

 Ads can be displayed as full minute-long interjections halfway through a video.
 In placing longer ads at this point, you already have users who are committed to the story, so they’re much likelier to sit through the full ad in order to see the rest of the video.

 Ads themselves can be in the form of video, without needing any sort of connection to a video clip in order to play.
 These are usually placed into the app experience as interstitials.